 - abrdn monitors all mandatory and additional PAI indicators via our ESG integration investment process and 3rd party data feeds.
-PAI indicators that either fail a specific binary test or are considered above typical are flagged for review and may be selected for company engagement. - Consideration of each investment's carbon intensity and GHG emissions via our climate tools - Governance indicators via our proprietary governance scores and risk framework, including consideration of sound management structures, employee relations, remuneration of staff and tax compliance. - On an on-going basis the investment universe is scanned for companies that may be in breach of international norms described in the OECD guidelines for multinational enterprises and the UN guiding principles on business and human

-How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+PAI indicators that either fail a specific binary test or are considered above typical are flagged for review and may be selected for company engagement. - Consideration of each investment's carbon intensity and GHG emissions via our climate tools - Governance indicators via our proprietary governance scores and risk framework, including consideration of sound management structures, employee relations, remuneration of staff and tax compliance - On an on-going basis the investment universe is scanned for companies that may be in breach of international norms described in the OECD guidelines for multinational enterprises and the UN guiding principles on business and human rights, as well as state owned entities in countries which violate norms. - How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
 Details: